VovanR/notes/notes/docker.md

-## Check some programm version on running container
+## Check some program version on running container

 ```shell
 docker exec -it <container_name> sh